 Containers have a “scratch space” that allows you to store files only temporarily, meaning as long as the container is running.
 But once the container stopped the data is gone.
 Volumes are a way to persist information even after a container got destroyed.
 A volume is a special type of directory in a container (a […]

 Containers run in isolation and don’t know anything about other processes or containers on the same machine.
-You have to options to make them communicate: Via Container Linking (aka legacy linking) or via Container Networks.
-Linking containers is simple to setup, but also limited and should only be used during development.
-Container Linking (Legacy Linking) […]
+You have two options to let containers communicate with each other: Linking containers is simple to setup, but also limited and should only be used during development.
+Option 1: Container Linking (Legacy Linking, deprecated) Let’s assume you have […]

 The basic idea behind Docker Compose is to save you a lot of typing when creating, configuring, stopping, rebuilding or inspecting your containers.
 We create a docker-compose,yml file to define our docker resources, such as containers (called services in this context), networks and volumes.
 Then we use a single command to spin everything up or […]